Giswater/giswater_qgis_plugin/giswater_admin/README.md

 When the GitHub Release is published, CI (`.github/workflows/release-cli.yml`) runs tests, validates versions, builds `dist/*`, publishes to PyPI via OIDC (Trusted Publisher, environment `pypi`), and attaches wheels to the release.

-**One-time PyPI setup:** register a pending publisher at https://pypi.org/manage/account/publishing/ with project `giswater-cli`, owner `Giswater`, repository `plugin`, workflow `release-cli.yml`, environment `pypi`.
+**One-time PyPI setup:** register a pending publisher at https://pypi.org/manage/account/publishing/ with project `giswater-cli`, owner `giswater`, repository `plugin`, workflow `release-cli.yml`, environment `pypi`.
 Create the matching `pypi` environment in GitHub repo settings.

 Users install the tool once (`pipx install giswater-cli`) and refresh schema SQL with `gw dbmodel install` when a new plugin version ships.